borfebor/alpaca_proteomics/my-project/docs/Tutorial.md

 ## Data integration

 This module connects the protein amounts quantified in the sample and the sample preparation.
 Thus, allowing to calculate protein amounts to the original state (e.g. bacterial culture, raw culture supernatant).
-This step brings deeper insights to the user based on the known experimental parameters, yielding high valuable data (e.g., molecules per cell, fmol / µmol of protein extract)
+This step yields absolute quantification data (e.g., molecules per cell, fmol / µmol of protein extract)

 ```python